-Amelia is currently studying a Master of Philosophy at Queensland University of Technology where she graduated with a Bachelor of Fine Arts (with Distinction) in 2019.
-She is currently a co-director of Nextdoor ARI and an ARI organiser of Wreckers ArtSpace.
+Amelia is currently researching as part of a Master of Philosophy at Queensland University of Technology where she graduated with a Bachelor of Fine Arts (with Distinction) in 2019.
+She is a co-director of Nextdoor ARI and an ARI organiser of Wreckers Artspace.
+Amelia has been included in both online and offline exhibitions with OuterSpace ARI, Boxcopy and the Walls.

 For any enquires please contact email@example.com